How to Write a Cover Letter for your Board Resume

 In example number two, make note that the personality flavour is highly relevant as this person is applying to a golf-related board.
 I’m all for a little bit of flavour in your cover letter, but stress that you keep it relevant and understated.

-If you’re sending your cover letter and resume electronically, it’s OK to not have a signature on your cover letter – not everyone has the ability to print off, sign, scan, and send.
+If you’re sending your cover letter and resume electronically, it’s OK to not have a signature on your cover letter – not everyone has the ability to print off, sign, scan, and send, or sign with a digital signature.
 And often times the quality of scanned documents is not the best.
-However, if you have the ability to insert a digital signature, go for it.
+However, if you have the ability to insert a signature, go for it.

 I encourage you to include a cover letter with your board resume as you apply for board opportunities.
 Even if it doesn’t explicitly call for a cover letter, the opportunity for additional capacity to talk about your greatest strengths and how valuable you can be for the organisation is too good of an opportunity to pass up.